-How To Stop New Towels From Moulting
+How to Stop New Towels From Moulting

-How to Stop Towels from Shedding Fluff
+How to Stop Towels From Shedding Fluff

-I generally like to write about new ways of looking at life, usually on topics of spirituality or belief.
-But sometimes it’s the everyday challenges that trip me up.
+Sometimes it’s the everyday challenges that trip me up.
 Like when you buy some new bath towels and find that, no matter what you do, you can’t seem to stop them from shedding little bits of towel everywhere.

-I am reliably informed that this phenomenon is called moulting.
+This phenomenon is called moulting.
 Some people feel better when they have been unwell and someone gives a label to their illness, but telling my towels they had Excessive Moulting Syndrome didn’t do anything to help the situation.

-I had bought a set of new towels in a rather jolly, almost fluorescent, turquoise colour.
-Each time I used them I got bits of turquoise towel fluff all over me.
+I bought a set of new towels in a rather jolly, almost fluorescent, turquoise colour.
+Each time I used them, I got bits of turquoise towel fluff all over me.
 This was especially annoying when I hadn’t shaved for a day or two, and the stubble on my face would act like velcro, trapping all the fuzz on my face.

 Cures for Towel Fluff: Shaving and Lint Brushes?